 Environment and Safety

-General admission requirements plus upper secondary school level Civics A/1b/1a1 1a2, Mathematics B/2a/2b/2c and Science B/2 (field-specific eligibility A14).
-Science B/2 can be replaced by Physics A/1, Chemistry A/1 and Biology A/1.
+General entry requirements plus upper secondary school level Civics A/1b/1a1 1a2, Mathematics B/2a/2b/2c and Science B/2 (field-specific eligibility A14).
+Science B/2 can be replaced by Physics A/1, Chemistry A/1, and Biology A/1.
 Optional courses may have other requirements.

 Course of study

 |Semester 1||ECTS credits|

 |Introduction Environment and Safety (Obligatory)||15|

 |The natural science basis of risk and environmental issues (Obligatory)||15|